PelvinDreams/PelvinDreams/README.md

 # 💫 About Me:
 Hi, my name is Precious Uwem from Port-Harcourt, Nigeria.
 I'm a full-stack web developer with several years of experience building websites for business owners and organization.
-I have experience in a variety of web development technologies such as HTML5, CSS, JAVASCRIPT, MySQL, NODE.JS, Express js, PostgreSQL BOOTSTRAP, and Git version control.
+I have experience in a variety of web development technologies such as HTML5, CSS, REACT, JAVASCRIPT, MySQL, NODE.JS, Express js, PostgreSQL BOOTSTRAP, and Git version control.

 # 💻 Tech Stack: